-An individual who speaks to a confidential resource must understand that if they want to maintain confidentiality, the College will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the alleged perpetrator.
-However, confidential resources may assist the individual in receiving supportive measures or other forms of protection and support, such as victim advocacy, academic accommodations, disability, health, or metal health services, and changes to living, working, or transportation arrangements.
+An individual who speaks to a confidential resource must understand that if they want to maintain complete confidentiality, the College will be unable to investigate the particular incident or pursue disciplinary action against the alleged perpetrator.
+However, confidential resources may assist the individual in receiving supportive measures or other forms of protection and support such as victim advocacy, academic accommodations, disability, health, or mental health services, and changes to living, working, or transportation arrangements.